-On December 22nd, 2020 the CNSC in its relicensing decision accepted the proposed financial guarantee amount and financial instruments which replaced the existing letter of credit in the first quarter of 2021.
-The annual financial rating of the surety bond issuer was provided to the CNSC in January of 2021.
+On December 22nd, 2020 the CNSC in its relicensing decision accepted the proposed financial guarantee amount and financial instruments.
+The financial instruments remain valid in the format approved by the CNSC.
+The issuers of the financial guarantee instruments remain in good standing.
+The financial rating of the financial guarantee issuers were provided to the CNSC in March of 2023.